judyforce/auditing-app/README.md

 Type in the search bar, "Github Auditing"

-## At the moment data isn't filtered automatically.
-You insert data by calling GithubAPI.main() in an anonymous window.
+### At the moment data isn't filtered automatically.
+You insert data by calling DatabaseModel.main() in an anonymous window.
 From there, you can use the search component to show the results of a search term